 Lease Termination in Texas

-Notice Requirements: If a Texas tenant wishes to terminate a periodic lease, then they must give the following amounts of notice:
+Notice Requirements: When Texas tenants wish to terminate a periodic lease, they must give the following amounts of notice:

 Early Termination: Texas tenants may legally break a lease early for the following reasons: